Table of Contents

 How can I stop Moorcroft from making contact with me in the future?

-One of the most effective ways to stop Moorcroft from making contact with you in the future is to enter into an Individual Voluntary Arrangement (IVA).
+One of the most effective ways to stop Moorcroft from contacting you in the future is to enter into an Individual Voluntary Arrangement (IVA).
 An IVA is a legally binding agreement between yourself and your creditors, including The Moorcroft Group.
 It will set out a repayment plan based on what you can realistically afford and will help to protect your assets so that you are not at risk of repossession.